Refused credit or refused a loan – what you can do

 If you need to borrow some money for a purchase and you can afford the repayments, there are other options beyond credit cards and personal loans.

 If you need to borrow some money at an affordable interest rate, find out if there is a credit union near you.
-Credit unions are non-profit organisations that have been set up to help people in their local communities.
-There’s a cap on the amount of interest they can charge on their loans of 2% a month or 26.8% a year APR and there are no hidden charges or penalties if you repay the loan early.
-With some credit unions, you have to save for a period before you’re allowed to borrow.
+Credit unions are non-profit organisations set up to help people in their local communities.
+There’s a cap on the amount of interest they can charge on their loans of 3% a month or 42.6% a year APR.
+There are no hidden charges or penalties if you repay the loan early (the cap in Northern Ireland is 1% a month).
+With most credit unions, you have to save for a period before you’re allowed to borrow.

 Budgeting loans from the Social Fund